 Whereas recreational games are a fun thing to do with friends, serious games are useful tools that can help test ideas in a safe-to-fail environment.
-It's better to crash an economy, or fail to effectively respond to an emergency, with some poorly-played cards than in reality.
+It's better to crash an economy, or fail to effectively respond to an emergency, in a game than do those things in reality.

 Design